springboardmentor106/DailyDose-Team-02/README.md

 * Reminder and Notification System: Users and caretakers can receive reminders and notifications for goal reminders and habits

 ### Proposed System:
-DailyDose will be a versatile web application accessible on various devices with web browsers.
+DailyDose is a versatile web application accessible on various devices with web browsers.
-It will use APIs for enhanced functionality and incorporate features for seamless goal reminder and habit management.
+It uses APIs for enhanced functionality and incorporate features for seamless goal reminder and habit management.

 Features:
 The following are the key features of the AirTracker application: